NoTests/SharedSequence.kt/README.md

 4. We subscribe to the `suggestions` observable to get and display all the results.
 5. We subscribe to the `suggestions` observable to get and display the result size.

-Although, the solution looks readable, it's far from correct.
+Although the solution looks readable, it's far from correct.
 It will compile but the app crashes as soon as you open it.
-Of course it crashes, we're touching the UI on a `computation` thread (the thread `getSuggestionsAsObservable` subscribes on).
+Of course, it crashes, we're touching the UI on a `computation` thread (the thread `getSuggestionsAsObservable` subscribes on).

 **When working with the UI, you usually want to observe on the main thread!** Only side-effects and